Ideas for Celebrating Christmas

 As Christmas approaches, some eagerly anticipate celebrating in the same way they always have.
 Others are ready to shake things up a bit and do something a little different.
+There are so many ideas for celebrating Christmas that you probably haven’t tried!

 The thought of buying presents for all of their children and grandchildren overwhelmed Terri and Bill, especially when nobody really needed anything.
 After several conversations about what to do, they finally decided to give their family a special gift of time and togetherness.
 They started planning mystery destination trips.